 Are you getting tired of turkey yet?
 Do you need a new way to spice up that grand bird that graced your holiday table?
-Are you just sick-to-death of trying to find ways to get the last little bit out of your meal?
+Are you just sick-to-death of trying to find ways to get the last little bit out of your holiday feast?

 You have to try this!